Which states require the full CPP41419 for initial licensing?

 Further Questions You Might Have

-• What are the specific core units required for initial registration in NSW, QLD, SA and ACT?
+• What are the specific core units required in NSW, QLD, SA, and ACT for staged licensing?

-• How often are the licensing requirements updated or changed in each state and territory?
+• How often are the licensing requirements updated in each state, and what are the typical reasons for these changes?

 Is Your RTO Maximising its Potential?